eoleedi/TimeTree-Exporter/README.md

 Then, you can import the ics file to your calendar app.

+> [!Note]
-💡 Note: You are advised to import the ICS file into a separate calendar (e.g., Google Calendar) so that if anything goes wrong, you can simply delete the calendar and reimport it.
+>  💡 You are advised to import the ICS file into a separate calendar (e.g., Google Calendar) so that if anything goes wrong, you can simply delete the calendar and reimport it.

 ### Advanced Usage